Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region.
-Notable projects include Herries Range Wind Farm, Gainsborough Lodge, Clifford Park Special School - Relocation of Denise Kable Centre, and Inland Rail - Gowrie to Kagaru (G2K).
-The following list details those most relevant:.
+AreaSearch has identified two projects expected to influence the region.
+Notable projects include Herries Range Wind Farm, Gainsborough Lodge, Clifford Park Special School - Relocation of Denise Kable Centre, and Inland Rail - Gowrie to Kagaru (G2K), with the following list focusing on those most pertinent.

 Professional plan users can use the search below to filter and access additional projects.